liuguangxi/defi_turing/Problems/contents/problems.typ

 `THREE` and `NEUF` are multiples of $9$;\
 `TROIS` and `NINE` are multiples of $3$.

-_(Problem 18 from the quarterfinals of the 2003 mathematical and logical games)_
+_(Problem 18 from the quarterfinals of the 2003 Mathematical and Logical Games)_
 ]